Skip to main content

 How to Delete Documents

-Important: Documents cannot be deleted directly from the Documents list.
-You must delete them through the original task where they were added:
+Documents cannot be deleted directly from the Documents list.
+You must delete them through the original task where they were added.

 Did this answer your question?